 Registration and Payment

-Register using our online registration form.
-Payment options include:
+Register using our online form.
+Payment may be handled via the following options:

 - Credit card - complete and submit the online registration form including your credit card information.